-Output or Outcome 100% funding level 75% funding level New Sites (first year) Source of hours per week the school is open to the community to provide service beyond school class time 15 12 15 in winter and spring Half-Yearly Narrative Report of weeks of summer programming 4 4 0 Half-Yearly Narrative Report of children/youth served in enrolled extended-day activities or individual, group and family support 200 150 167 ServicePoint of students involved with SUN Community School who participate regularly (30 days or more) 100 75 67 ServicePoint of students who are at risk of academic failure 100 75 67 ServicePoint of extended-day non-enrollment family programs or community events 3 3 3 ServicePoint
+Output or Outcome 100% funding level 75% funding level New Sites (first year) Source of hours per week the school is open to the community to provide service beyond school class time.
+Includes: • Extended-day times (before and after school) • Lunch and recess • Evening hours • Office hours (providing services to families and students) • Weekend hours 15 hrs per week 12 hrs per week 15 in winter and spring Half-Yearly Narrative Report of weeks of summer programming 4 weeks 4 0 Half-Yearly Narrative Report of children/youth served in enrolled extended-day activities or individual, group and family support 200 students 150 167 Grouptrail of students involved with SUN Community School who participate regularly (30 days or more) 100 students 75 67 Grouptrail of students who are at risk of academic failure 100 75 67 Grouptrail of extended-day non-enrollment family programs or community events 3 3 3 Grouptrail of adults (parents and community members) who participate in enrolled adult education 50 35 35 Grouptrail

-Output or Outcome 100% funding level 75% funding level New Sites (first year) Source of adults (parents and community members) who participate in enrolled adult education 50 35 35 ServicePoint % reduction in chronic absence rate for all regularly attending students- across grades-as well as for youth in the following, specific grade levels: • Kindergarten • 6th grade • 9th grade Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year SUN Service System (SUN SS) from MESD % of regularly attending 9th graders who earn at least 6 credits 80% 80% 80% SUN SS from MESD % of regularly attending students who have an average of 6 course credits per year of high school accrued (6, 12, 18 and 24 credits for 9th, 10th, 11th, and 12th graders, respectively) 85% 85% 85% SUN SS from MESD % of regularly attending students who experience fewer suspensions and/or expulsions than in the previous year, or who have experienced no disciplinary action in the current year 85% 85% 85% SUN SS from MESD
+Output or Outcome 100% funding level 75% funding level New Sites (first year) Source % reduction in chronic absence rate for all regularly attending students- across grades-as well as for youth in the following, specific grade levels: · Kindergarten · 6th grade · 9th grade Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year Chronic absence rate of 10% or less OR 10% reduction in chronic absence rate from previous year SUN Service System (SUN SS) from MESD % of regularly attending 9th graders who earn at least 6 credits 80% 80% 80% SUN SS from MESD % of regularly attending students who have an average of 6 course credits per year of high school accrued (6, 12, 18 and 24 credits for 9th, 10th, 11th, and 12th graders, respectively) 85% 85% 85% SUN SS from MESD % of regularly attending students who experience fewer suspensions and/or expulsions than in the previous year, or who have experienced no disciplinary action in the current year.
+85% 85% 85% SUN SS from MESD

-Output or Outcome 100% funding level 75% funding level New Sites (first year) Source % of regularly attending students who show improvement in at least one developmental and interim academic indicator, including: • Turning in homework on time • Homework completion to teacher's satisfaction • School attachment/engagement • Participation in class • Attentiveness in class • Classroom academic performance • Positive self-identity/confidence • Behavior • Working well with others/relational skills 75% 75% 75% Teacher Survey Early Kinde rgarten Transiti ion Programmi ng of children who participate in each EKT classroom 20 N/A N/A ServicePoint % of children who have parents/ caregivers participating in the parent engagement components 75% N/A N/A ServicePoint % of participating children who have no preschool experience 90% N/A N/A SUN SS from MESD H lunger Relief Se ervices Food Pantry: # of households served per pantry distribution 40 N/A 40 SUN SS from Oregon Food Bank Free Food Market: # of households served per distribution 60 N/A 50 SUN SS from Oregon Food Bank Extended Summer Meals: # of children 1-18 served per day during extended summer service weeks 50 N/A 50 SUN SS from school districts
+Output or Outcome 100% funding level 75% funding level New Sites (first year) Source Early Kinderga rten Transitior n Programmir ıg of children who participate in each EKT classroom 20 N/A N/A Wellsky Community Services % of children who have parents/ caregivers participating in the parent engagement components 75% N/A N/A Wellsky Community Services % of participating children who have no preschool experience 90% N/A N/A SUN SS from MESD Hung ger Relief Serv ices , Food Pantry: Average # of households served per weekly or bi-monthly distribution 40 N/A N/A SUN SS from Oregon Food Bank Free Food Market: Average # of households served per monthly distribution 60 N/A N/A SUN SS from Oregon Food Bank % of those served at pantries who identify as BIPOC, including immigrants or refugees 70% N/A N/A SUN SS from Oregon Food Bank % of households served at pantries that include a child 30% N/A N/A SUN SS from Oregon Food Bank Extended Access Meals/Snacks: average # of children 1-18 served per day during extended periods 25 N/A 25 SUN SS from school districts